openturns/openturns/python/doc/theory/probabilistic_modeling/parametric_spectral_model.rst

 where :math:`\mat{R}`, :math:`\vect{a}` and :math:`\vect{\lambda}`
 are the parameters of the Exponential covariance model defined in section [ParamStationaryCovarianceFunction].
-The relation :eq:`cauchyModel` can be explicited with the spatial covariance function :math:`\mat{C}^{spat}(\tau)` defined in :eq:`relRA`.
+The relation :eq:`cauchyModel` can be explained with the spatial covariance function :math:`\mat{C}^{spat}(\tau)` defined in :eq:`relRA`.

 .. topic:: API: